 Volvo as the car brand we know today has a reputation for being one of the safest, most innovative brands on the road.
 For Volvo, safety is such a priority that they’ve actually launched the Vision 2020 initiative.
 Said President and CEO of Volvo Cars Håkan Samuelsson, “Our vision is that by 2020 no one should be killed or seriously injured in a new Volvo car.”
 Pretty ambitious for a company that sold over half a million cars last year.

 That lofty vision started with humble beginnings almost 100 years ago.
 Volvo began in Sweden in 1927, when founders Assar Gabrielsson and Gustaf Larson started manufacturing automobiles within parent company Svenska Kullagerfabriken (SKF) – a company which produced ball bearings for the auto industry, and eventually functioned as Volvo’s financial backer.
+Naming a company is no easy task, and the origins of Volvo did not come without their own hurdles.

 The Volvo name was actually conceived in 1915.
 The brand name was initially intended to be used for just another new series of SKF ball-bearings.
 But that idea was scrapped almost immediately, and SKF ended up using its own initials as the trademark for all of its bearing products.
 It wasn’t until 12 years later that the first Volvo automobile rolled out of the factory bearing Volvo’s name, looking like this: